 The more we move from knowing about Him on an intellectual level to experiencing and responding to Him on a personal level, the more we segue into a greater and deeper devotion.

 Why does this matter in our concern for our loved ones?
 Because our joyful, inspired, and intentional approach to life will be a quiet testimony to our faith.
-When Jesus accompanies us as we participate in living, our Unassuming and Silent Guest, although invisible in the physical sense, will nonetheless have a profound impact on the dynamics.
+When Jesus accompanies us as we participate in living, our Unassuming and Often Silent Guest, although invisible in the physical sense, will nonetheless have a profound impact on the dynamics.

 Serve God